-The abdication of Emperor Akihito and succession of his son Naruhito is kicking off a Super Golden Week in Japan.
-One of the holidays during this 10 day period is all about celebrating boys’ samurai spirit on Children’s Day.
+One of the holidays during Japan’s Golden Week is all about celebrating boys’ samurai spirit on Children’s Day.

 Back in March, we had Girls’ Day AKA Hina Matsuri (ひな祭り) , so this time around is all about the boys!